 4. Be prepared to change your design

 There may be a requirement for life cycle testing of the product.
 This can take quite some time depending upon the product and complexity.
-On some projects there may be tissue, animal or cadaver testing required to see that the product performs as intended.
-Depending upon these results changes may be required and then portions of the process is repeated.
+On some projects, there may be tissue, animal, or cadaver testing required to see that the product performs as intended.
+Depending upon these results changes may be required and then portions of the process are repeated.

 In other cases, there may be an industrial design phase of the project where after the device is determined to be performing as intended it may need to be altered to have a more ergonomic feel.
 Sometimes this may be done earlier in the project and other times it may be done in the later phases.

 Often there are two to three different concepts to prototype in order to see which mitigates the risk most effectively.
-Whether it be a full-blown model with machined parts or a portion of the product using rapid prototyping methods, or a combination of both, the goal is to prove out a particular function.
+Whether it be a full-blown model with machined parts or a portion of the product using rapid prototyping methods or a combination of both, the goal is to prove out a particular function.
 While more carefully planned and executed it is still an iterative process.
 Keeping a calm head while you work through these iterations will allow you to develop your prototypes on time and within budget.
+For more information on prototyping and how it works, check out our guide on everything you need to know about prototypes.